CachingFoX/pycaching/search.md

 * Place Date (after, before, between, on)
 * Limit to country or region (includes a enumeration of countries and regions)

-        if premium is not None:
-            params['p'] = '1' if enabled else '2'